Most interesting landmarks of India

 South Indian Hindu temples are some of the most ornate and grandiose buildings in world.

-- Arunachaleswara temple (Annamalaiyar temple) – Tamil Nadu.
+- Annamalaiyar temple (Arunachaleswara temple) – Tamil Nadu.
 One of the largest temple complexes in India, devoted to Shiva and associated with fire.
 Temple here exists at least 2000 years, current one built around the 4th century.
 Four very impressive gopurams – gate towers.

-- Chidambaram temple – Tamil Nadu.
+- Nataraja Temple in Chidambaram – Tamil Nadu.
 One of the holiest Shiva temples, representing akasha – aether.
 Ancient temple, it is known that it has been renovated in the 5th century and also around 1213.

 - Gangaikonda Brihadeeswarar temple – Tamil Nadu.
 The only remaining and usable structure in past capital of powerful Cholas.
-Ornate temple contains some of the most beautiful sculptures in South India.
+Ornate temple was built in 1035 and contains some of the most beautiful sculptures in South India.

 - Sri Meenakshi Amman temple – Tamil Nadu.
 Important temple, dedicated to god Shiva, built in 1600 AD, temple here first mentioned in the 7th century.
 One of most ornate Hindu temple complexes, includes 14 beautiful and colorful gopurams – ornate towers up to 51.9 meters high.